 The correct amount of memory allocated to Sybase SQL Server varies from one environment to another.
 As a rule of a thumb, the more objects (tables, indexes, etc.) you can cache, the better performance you will have.
-If you can't cache them all, cache as much as possible.
-Or, have enough memory to cache all frequently used indexes plus about 10% of those frequently accessed tables.
+If you can't cache them all, attempt to cache the more frequently accessed objects in the following priority clustered indexes, non-clustered indexes and data pages.